gpaterno/openstack_explained/3_openstack_components.md

 Probably the most known among the projects, it provides virtual servers upon demand.
 Nova is the most complicated and distributed component of OpenStack.
 A large number of processes cooperate to turn end user API requests into running virtual machines.

 These are the Nova components and their functions:
-●	nova-api : a RESTful API web service which accepts incoming commands to interact with the OpenStack cloud ●	nova-compute: a worker daemon which creates and terminates virtual machine instances via Hypervisor’s APIs ●	nova-scheduler: takes a request from the queue and determines which compute server host it should run on ●	nova-conductor: provides services for nova-compute, such as completing database updates and handling long-running tasks ●	nova database: stores most of the build-times and run-time states for a cloud infrastructure ●	The queue provides a central hub for passing messages between daemons.
-This is usually implemented with RabbitMQ ●	Nova also provides console services to allow end users to access their virtual instances console through a proxy.
+* nova-api : a RESTful API web service which accepts incoming commands to interact with the OpenStack cloud
+* nova-compute: a worker daemon which creates and terminates virtual machine instances via Hypervisor’s APIs
+* nova-scheduler: takes a request from the queue and determines which compute server host it should run on
+* nova-conductor: provides services for nova-compute, such as completing database updates and handling long-running tasks
+* nova database: stores most of the build-times and run-time states for a cloud infrastructure
+* The queue provides a central hub for passing messages between daemons.
+This is usually implemented with RabbitMQ
+* Nova also provides console services to allow end users to access their virtual instances console through a proxy.
 This involves several daemons (nova-console, nova-novncproxy and nova-consoleauth)
-●	nova-network : a worker daemon very similar to nova-compute.
+* nova-network (now Neutron): a worker daemon very similar to nova-compute.
 It accepts networking tasks from the queue and then performs tasks to manipulate the network (such as setting up bridging interfaces or changing iptables rules).
 This functionality is being migrated to Neutron, a separate OpenStack service
-●	nova-volume : Manages creation, attaching and detaching of persistent volumes to compute instances.
+* nova-volume (now Cinder): Manages creation, attaching and detaching of persistent volumes to compute instances.
 This functionality is being migrated to Cinder, a separate OpenStack service.

 Nova also interacts with many other OpenStack services: Keystone for authentication, Glance for images and Horizon for the web interface.
 The Glance interactions are central to OpenStack.
 The API process can upload and query Glance while nova-compute will download images for launching images.